runtimerevolution/python-knowledge-base/docs/best_practices/code_principles.md

 # Humans can walk
 # Humans can swim
 # Whales can swim
+# AttributeError: type object 'Whale' has no attribute 'walk'
 ```

-Now, every sub-class inherits only what it needs, avoiding invoking an out-of-context (wrong) sub-method.
+Now, every subclass inherits only what it needs, avoiding invoking an out-of-context (wrong) sub-method.
 That might
 create an error hard to catch.

 This principle is closely connected with the other ones and specifically, it tells us to keep the content of a subclass